WorksCalendar/Engine/README.md

 ## Examples

+- [`examples/cdn-embed`](./examples/cdn-embed) — single HTML file, no
+  build step.
+Loads the engine from `esm.sh` via an import map and demonstrates `evaluateConflicts` against a small shift list.
+This is the literal "embed on a webpage" path.
 - [`examples/react-basic`](./examples/react-basic) — month grid + conflict
   badges, ~50 lines of consumer code.
 - [`examples/node-server`](./examples/node-server) — Express POST